AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Video security/Overview.md

 Video encryption
 -------------------------------------

-**Background:** The hotlink protection mechanism can protect access to your content.
-However, in the paid video scenario, users can pay a one-time fee for a video and download the video file from the legitimate playback URL that has hotlink protection configured.
+**Background:** The hotlink protection mechanism protects access to your content.
+However, in the paid video scenario, users can pay a one-time fee for a video and download the video file from the legitimate streaming URL for which hotlink protection is configured.
 After the video is downloaded, distribution of the video is uncontrollable.
-Therefore, the hotlink protection mechanism is insufficient to protect video copyrights.
-The leakage of video files can cause serious economic losses to businesses that charge users for watching videos.
+Therefore, hotlink protection is far from enough to protect video copyrights.
+The leakage of video files may cause serious economic losses to customers that charge users for watching videos.

-**Introduction:** Alibaba Cloud video encryption service encrypts video data.
-Video files downloaded to a local device are encrypted, which prevents unauthorized redistribution.
-This prevents video leakage and hotlinking.
+**Introduction:** Alibaba Cloud proprietary cryptography encrypts video data.
+The video files that are downloaded to on-premises devices are encrypted.
+This prevents unauthorized redistribution and video leakage and hotlinking.

-* Alibaba Cloud video encryption
+* Alibaba Cloud proprietary cryptography

-  Alibaba Cloud proprietary cryptography uses a proprietary encryption algorithm and a secure transmission mechanism to provide a security solution for cloud-device integrated video.
-Alibaba Cloud video encryption contains two parts: **encryption and transcoding** and **decryption and playback** .
+  Alibaba Cloud proprietary cryptography uses the proprietary cryptography algorithm and secure transmission mechanism to provide a cloud-device integrated solution to secure video security.
+Alibaba Cloud proprietary cryptography consists of **encrypted transcoding** and **playback after decryption** .

   Benefits:
   * Each media file has a dedicated encryption key.
-This prevents the leakage of a large number of video files if the key for a single file is leaked.
+This reduces the risk of leaking a large number of video files when a unified key that is used for video files is disclosed.

   * ApsaraVideo VOD provides an envelope encryption system by using **ciphertext and plaintext keys** .
 Only the ciphertext keys are stored.
-The plaintext keys are used only for processing in the memory but are not stored.
-They are immediately destroyed after use.
+The plaintext keys are used in the memory and are immediately destroyed after use.